nuclearsalmon/project-accela/README.md

 ## [Server (core)][module_server]
-This is what will provide the core framework and functionality, such as plugin, service and permissions management, along with automatic sandboxing, and standards for creating "providers", that add network connectivity and new protocols (See: [Telnet Provider plugin][plugin_telnet]).
+This is what will provide the core framework and functionality, such as plugin, service and permissions management, along with automatic sandboxing, and standards for creating "providers", that add network connectivity and new protocols (See: [Telnet Provider][plugin_telnet]).
 It also includes my own library for crafting [ANSI Escape Sequences][out_ansi], along with related utilities.

 ## [PrismaWM Window Manager][plugin_prismawm]